-Brian Howe is an arts and culture journalist, critic, and editor covering music, visual art, dance, theater, books, video games, and interesting people and places.
-He is the managing arts and culture editor of INDY Week, the progressive weekly serving Raleigh, Durham, and Chapel Hill, NC.
+Brian Howe is an AAN Award-winning arts and culture journalist, critic, and editor covering music, visual art, dance, theater, books, film, video games, and interesting people and places.
+He is the arts and culture editor of INDY Week, the progressive weekly serving Raleigh, Durham, and Chapel Hill, NC.

-In addition to writing for Pitchfork for fifteen years and counting, he has also contributed to Spin, Hyperallergic, Paste Magazine, Edge Magazine, eMusic/Wondering Sound, Kill Screen, The Fanzine, Very Short List, Creative Loafing's The Spectator, and others.
-His critical writing has appeared in anthologies including The Poetics of American Song Lyrics and Late Century Dream.
-He has worked as a copywriter for arts and culture institutions like Duke Performances, where he also interviewed dozens of world-class performing artists as editor of the blog The Thread.
+In addition to writing for Pitchfork since 2003, he has also contributed to The New York Times Magazine, Spin, Hyperallergic, The AV Club, Paste Magazine, Edge Magazine, eMusic/Wondering Sound, Kill Screen, The Fanzine, Craftsmanship Quarterly, and others.
+His national awards from the Association of Alternative Newsmedia include first place for arts criticism and second place for arts features.
+He also won a state award for arts and entertainment reporting from the North Carolina Press Association.
+And he has worked as a copywriter for arts institutions such as Duke Performances, where he also interviewed dozens of world-class performing artists as editor of the blog The Thread.